SuRaJ02kaiser/My-first-repository/README.md

 Contributing
 Feel free to fork this project, make improvements, and submit a pull request!

-Commit and Push the Changes
+6.Commit and Push the Changes
 1. After adding the `README.md` file to your local project, use Git to commit and push the changes to the remote repository: git add README.md git commit -m "Add README.md file"